|

 Topping Ideas

-I loaded this poke bowl up with my favorite sushi flavors, crunchy vegetables, and sweet mango.
-While I did not use all fruits and fresh veggies below, I wanted to include the list here for you to customize your bowl to perfection.
+I loaded this poke bowl with my favorite sushi flavors, crunchy vegetables, and sweet mango.
+While I did not use all the fruits and fresh veggies below, I wanted to include the list here so you can customize your bowl to perfection.

 • FRUITS